Dissertations and theses submitted to the Graduate School must comply with formatting requirements outlined in:

 How to Submit a Formatting Check File

-Important: If you are sharing a file from Box or Google Drive, please either set the file access to anyone who has the link; OR share it first with email@example.com to claim your spot in the queue, and then grant access to firstname.lastname@example.org, and email@example.com afterward to ensure quickest access to your file.
-Please do not email attachments directly to the individual editors.
+Important: If you are sharing a file from Box or Google Drive, please either set the file access to anyone who has the link; OR share it first with firstname.lastname@example.org to claim your spot in the queue, and then grant access to email@example.com afterward to ensure quickest access to your file.
+Please do not email attachments directly to the editor's personal email address..

 What to Expect from Your Formatting Check